galakhov/tg-channelposts-aggregator/server/README.md

 docker logs -f <container-id>
 ```

-In order to see any potential errors in the console, it's also a good idea not to run the containers as the background processes first and recreate them after applied changes:
+In order to see any potential errors in the console, it's also a good idea not to run the containers as the background processes first and recreate them after you apply any changes:

 ```bash
 docker-compose up --build --force-recreate